 Being born again, not of corruptible seed, but of incorruptible, by the word of God, with liveth and abideth forever.
 (KJV)

 The fact that, after the sixth Trumpet, those who were left did not repent, leads me to believe they have killed off most, if not all, of the 144,000, along with most of the others who were preaching the Word of God to them.
 And, by doing so, they have unwittingly sealed their own fate.
-Now, let's look briefly at this list of sins which these Earth-dwellers will be so doggedly refusing to turn from.
+Now, let's look briefly at this list of sins from which these Earth-dwellers will so doggedly refuse to turn from.
 It says:…they worship demons and idols.
 This is mankind's oldest and most common sin.
-First Corinthians 10:19-20 informs us that demon and idol worship are synonymous.
+First Corinthians 10:19-20, informs us that demon and idol worship are synonymous.
 It is very prevalent in our day.
-In India alone, there are an estimated one hundred million plus idols associated with the Hindu religion alone.
+In India alone, there are an estimated one hundred million plus idols associated with the Hindu religion.
 Romans 1:22-24, says,

 Professing to be wise, they became fools, and changed the glory of the incorruptible God into an image made like corruptible man; and birds and four-footed animals and creeping things.
 Therefore, God also gave them up to uncleanness, in the lusts of their hearts, to dishonor their bodies among themselves.

 …they refused to turn from their murders.
 Romans 1, says when men walk away from God, he turns them over to their own evil devices.
 These devices are enumerated in that chapter and you will find murder is one of them (Romans 1:29).
 Today's news media is swamped with reports of the murders that are rising like a flood in our day.
-I give you Chicago for example.
+I give you Chicago and what is happening in Mexico as two examples.
 This is another indicator of the lateness of the hour in which we are living.

 …they refused to repent of their sexual immorality.
 The tremendous increase today in sexual immorality and our society's unwholesome fixation on sex is another indicator of the lateness of the hour.
 Television, advertising and education is obsessed with sex, sex and more sex.
 It is alarming how sexual immorality has permeated our country and even our churches in the last decade.
-Premarital sex and homosexuality has become such accepted norms that both are now actually being taught in public schools at the earliest ages.
-Right now, laws are being formulated and passed that forbid even speaking out against sexual immorality.
-A few years back, when I lived in Oregon, I voted on a measure that would forbid promoting homosexuality in the public schools of Oregon.
-It lost.
-The airwaves were full of teachers and administrators opposing it.
-They wanted it taught.
-The Portland, Oregon, school system attempted to ban the Boy Scouts from their campuses because that organization took a stand against homosexuals in positions of leadership.
-In another instance, one of Portland's police chiefs was found to have taken a stand against homosexuality in a speech at a Christian peace officers conference nearly ten years previously.
+Premarital sex and homosexuality have become such accepted norms that, at the earliest ages, they are being taught in public schools as legitimate expressions of human sexuality.
+Laws are now being formulated and passed that forbid even speaking out against sexual immorality.
+A few years back, when I lived in Oregon, one of Portland's police chiefs was found to have taken a stand against homosexuality in a speech at a Christian peace officers conference nearly ten years previously.
 Upon uncovering that information, immediately a campaign was launched against him to have him fired.
 Ordination of homosexuals to the ministry is approved and practiced in more and more main line denominations today.
 Pornography is on every corner and in the last few years, it has spread into homes across America and the world via the Internet.
 As a pastor, I encountered Christians who were unashamedly shacking up together.
 They insisted there was nothing wrong with it.
 Churches today are filled with people who blatantly give themselves to all manner of sexual immorality.
 This last wicked generation of which we are reading, will refuse to repent of their sexual immorality ... just as our generation is doing today.